Jared Cook: Green Bay Packers

 On March 28, 2016, the Green Bay Packers signed Cook to a one-year, $2.75 million contract with $875,000 guaranteed.

-On June 3, 2016, it was reported that Cook underwent surgery on his foot.
-The surgery was deemed a preventive measure and his recovery caused him to miss the majority of training camp.
-On August 9, 2016, Cook returned from his injury and fully participated in training camp.
-His absence significantly delayed his ability to become the primary tight end for the Green Bay Packers and he was subsequently named the secondary starting tight end to begin the regular season, behind Richard Rodgers.
+On June 3, 2016, it was reported that Cook underwent foot surgery.
+The surgery was deemed a preventive measure, and his recovery caused him to miss the majority of training camp.
+On August 9, Cook returned from injury and fully participated in training camp.
+His absence significantly delayed his ability to become the primary tight end for the Packers, and he was subsequently named the secondary starting tight end to begin the regular season, behind Richard Rodgers.

-On September 25, 2016, Cook caught a pass for a 15-yard gain before exiting in the second quarter of the Packers' 34–27 victory against the Detroit Lions after spraining his ankle.
-Cook was subsequently inactive for the next six games (Weeks 4–10) due to the ankle injury.
+On September 25, 2016, Cook caught a pass for a 15-yard gain before exiting in the second quarter of the 34–27 victory over the Detroit Lions after spraining his ankle.
+Cook was subsequently inactive for the next six games (Weeks 4–10) due to the injury.
 His injury ended his 51-game streak of consecutive game appearances.
-On November 20, Cook returned from his injury and caught a season-high six passes for 105 yards and a touchdown during a 42–24 loss at the Washington Redskins.
+On November 20, Cook returned from injury and caught a season-high six passes for 105 yards and a touchdown during a 42–24 loss at the Washington Redskins.
 During the fourth quarter, Cook caught a six-yard pass from quarterback Aaron Rodgers, but had it stripped away by cornerback Josh Norman.
-Cook finished his single season with the Packers with 30 receptions for 377 receiving yards and a touchdown in ten games and five starts.

-The Packers finished first in the NFC North with a 10–6 record and earned a playoff berth.
-On January 8, 2017, Cook appeared in his first career playoff game and caught five passes for 48 yards during a 38–13 win against the New York Giants in the NFC Wild Card Round.
-On January 15, 2017, Cook made six receptions for 103 yards and a touchdown as the Packers' defeated the Dallas Cowboys 34–31 in the NFC Divisional Round.
+Cook finished his lone season with the Packers with 30 receptions for 377 yards and a touchdown in 10 games and five starts.
+The Packers finished atop the NFC North with a 10–6 record and earned a playoff berth.
+On January 8, 2017, Cook appeared in his first career playoff game and caught five passes for 48 yards during a 38–13 victory over the New York Giants in the NFC Wild Card Round.
+On January 15, 2017, Cook made six receptions for 103 yards and a touchdown as the Packers defeated the Dallas Cowboys 34–31 in the NFC Divisional Round.
 During the fourth quarter, Cook caught a 36-yard pass from Aaron Rodgers along the sideline with three seconds left to set up the Packers' game-winning 51-yard field goal by Mason Crosby.
-The following week, Cook started in the NFC Championship and caught seven passes for 78 yards and a touchdown during a 44–21 loss at the Atlanta Falcons.
+The following week, Cook started in the NFC Championship Game and caught seven passes for 78 yards and a touchdown during the 44–21 loss at the Atlanta Falcons.

 Cook became an unrestricted free agent after the season ended and began visiting teams after he was unable to agree to terms for a new contract with the Green Bay Packers.
 He attended meetings with multiple teams, including the Seattle Seahawks, Oakland Raiders, and Minnesota Vikings.